taliento/flapper-news/README.md

 ## To Install
 npm install

+bower install

 # Run
 > npm start

 Make sure mongoDB is running

+Bower used for frontend package management.

 What are MEAN stack components: